List of largest technology companies by revenue: Legend

+2025 list

+2023 list

+Companies are ranked by total revenues for their respective fiscal years ended on or before March 31, 2023.
+All data in the table is taken from the Fortune Global 500 list of technology sector companies for 2023 unless otherwise specified.
+As of 2023, Fortune lists Amazon (revenue of $513.98 billion), Jingdong ($155.53 billion), and Alibaba ($126.81 billion) in the retailing sector rather than the technology sector.

 2021 list

 Companies are ranked by total revenues for their respective fiscal years ended on or before March 31, 2021.
 All data in the table is taken from the Fortune Global 500 list of technology sector companies for 2021 unless otherwise specified.

-As of 2021, Fortune lists Amazon (revenue of $386.064 billion) in the retailing sector rather than the technology sector.
-Similarly, Jingdong ($108.087 billion) and Alibaba ($105.865 billion) are also listed in the retailing sector.
+As of 2021, Fortune lists Amazon (revenue of $386.064 billion), Jingdong ($108.087 billion), and Alibaba ($105.865 billion) in the retailing sector rather than the technology sector.

 2020 list

 Companies are ranked by total revenues for their respective fiscal years ended on or before March 31, 2020.
 All data in the table is taken from the Fortune Global 500 list of technology sector companies for 2020 unless otherwise specified.
 As of 2020, Fortune lists Amazon (revenue of $280.522 billion) in the retailing sector rather than the technology sector.

 2019 list

 Companies are ranked by total revenues for their respective fiscal years ended on or before March 31, 2019.
 All data in the table is taken from the Fortune Global 500 list of technology sector companies for 2019 unless otherwise specified.
 As of 2019, Fortune lists Amazon (revenue of $232.887 billion) in the retailing sector rather than the technology sector.